MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 ## 7.2.
 API Data model

 Figure 52 presents the whole Alarm data model.
-The data types, requirements related to them, and mapping to MEF W133.1 specification are discussed later in this section.
+The data types, requirements related to them, and mapping to Mplify 133.1 specification are discussed later in this section.

 ![Figure 52: Alarm Data Model](media/alarmDataModel.png)

 **Figure 52.
 Alarm Data Model**

 ### 7.2.1 Alarm